michael-s-downs/thethingineed/README.md

 ##### Expand query action

-Using the expand query action can be combined with batchmerge to unify all the retrieved chunks for the llm:
+Using the expand query action can be combined with batchmerge to unify all the retrieved chunks for the LLM:

 ```json
 {